BORA (BORA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BORA Historical Price

-According to the latest data gathered on BORA live price page, the current price of BORA is 0.079401USD.
-The circulating supply of BORA(BORA) is 1.15B BORA , giving it a market capitalization of $91.49M.
+According to the latest data gathered on BORA live price page, the current price of BORA is 0.079681USD.
+The circulating supply of BORA(BORA) is 1.15B BORA , giving it a market capitalization of $93.34M.

 How Does BORA (BORA) Price Prediction Module Work?